This post contains affiliate links. For more information, please read our disclosure policy.

 Do you need a visa for Belgrade?

 Serbia is not part of the Schengen area.
-Citizens of EU group of countries, Schengen area member states, the citizens of USA can enter the country without a visa and stay for 90 days.
+Citizens of the EU group of countries, Schengen area member states, the citizens of USA can enter the country without a visa and stay for 90 days.
 You can check our complete guide on how to get a Schengen visa and as well to see if you’re eligible to enter the country with just your passports or if you’ll need to apply for a visa prior entry.

 Where to book your flights to Belgrade?